dotnet/csharplang/proposals/csharp-11.0/raw-string-literal.md

 1. It starts with at least three quotes (but no upper bound on quotes).
 2. It then continues with contents on the same line as the starting quotes.
 These contents on the same line can be blank, or non-blank. 'blank' is synonymous with 'entirely whitespace'.
 3. If the contents on that same line is non-blank no further content can follow.
 In other words the literal is required to end with the same number of quotes on that same line.
-4. If the contents on the same line is blank, then the literal can continue with a `new_line` and number of subsequent content lines and `new_line`s.
+4. If the contents on the same line is blank, then the literal can continue with a `new_line` and some number of subsequent content lines and `new_line`s.
     - A content line is any text except a `new_line`.
     - It then ends with a `new_line` some number (possibly zero) of `whitespace` and the same number of quotes that the literal started with.